FIE448 Banking and Financial Innovation

 - Financial innovation : The underlying theory of certain financial innovation.
 How did securitization contribute to the 2008-2009 financial crisis?

 - Bank runs, financial crisis and regulation : Why bank runs?
 How to stop a bank run?
 What is special in the 2008-2009 financial crisis?
-Introduction to bank risk management and regulation.
+Introduction to banking risk management and regulation.

 - FinTech : The new developments in the banking sector.
-Can FinTech kill banks?
+For exampoe, can FinTech kill banks?